What is the meaning of Employee Engagement?

 Strategic Alignment

-Does everyone have clarity of purpose and direction?
-Do they understand how the work they do contributes to the organization's success?
-Strategic alignment ensures people have clarity of purpose and direction, and that their efforts are focused in the right direction.
-If those efforts are not focused in the right direction, they could be wasted.
+Do employees have a clear sense of purpose and direction?
+Do they understand how their work contributes to the organization's success?
+Strategic alignment ensures that efforts are focused in the right direction, preventing wasted energy.

 Managing Execution

-The most effective managers excel not only at people skills, but they also provide clear expectations, hold people accountable, and stay focused on delivering results.
+The best managers excel in people skills, set clear expectations, hold people accountable, and stay focused on delivering results.

 A survey measures some aspects of Leader and Manager Competency via upward feedback.
 For a more complete assessment of manager competency, we recommend using a 360 Feedback Survey.